reinbert1/Web3-App-with-Solidity-and-Ethereum-Smart-Contracts/README.md

  4. 🤑 Getting some fake ether. 💲
     - There are a few testnets 🕸️ out there and the one we'll be using is called "Rinkeby" which is run by the Ethereum foundation.

-    - In order to deploy to Rinkeby, we need fake ether.
+    - We need fake ether.
 Why?
-Because if you were deploying to the actual Ethereum mainnet, you'd use real money!
+Because if you were using the actual Ethereum mainnet, you'd use real money!
 So, testnets copy how mainnet works, only difference is no real money is involved.

     - In order to get fake ETH, we have to ask the network for some.
 This fake ETH will only work on this specific testnet.
 You can grab some fake ETH for Rinkeby through a faucet.
 Make sure that your MetaMask wallet is set to the "Rinkeby Test Network" before using faucet.